sun-huangqingbo/multiplexed-image-annotator/README.md

 # RIBCA: A generic cell type annotator for highly multiplexed tissue images

 ## Overview
 This repository contains a flexible and robust cell-type annotation tool for highly multiplexed tissue images.
-Our paper can be found [here].
+Our paper can be found [here](https://www.biorxiv.org/content/10.1101/2024.09.12.612510v1).
 It is generalizable to new image collections without extra fine-tuning.
 Instead of a single model, we constructed an ensemble of image-derived models, which makes it compatible with any common antibody panel by matching their markers with one or multiple base models in this ensemble.
 The output of this tool is a cell-type map, its annotation confidence, and spatial statistics of cell-type distribution.
 Our software has a Napari plugin for interactively validating annotations.